janjagusch/article-navigator/README.md

 As part of this hackathon, we developed the [nx-concorde](https://github.com/janjagusch/nx-concorde) package, a Python package for solving the Travelling Salesperson Problem (TSP) for graphs.
 We found it very useful, so we decided to make it open source.

+**Disclaimer**: The work on this package started prior to the hackathon weekend, as you can see in the [commit history](https://github.com/janjagusch/nx-concorde/commits/main).
+Building a package like this over a single weekend surely wouldn't have been possible for us.
+We don't want to make our results seem more impressive than what we actually accomplished.
+This would be unfair towards the other participating teams and was also never intended this way. 🌈

 ![nx-concorde example](nx_concorde_example.png)

 ## Recommender System